 #3.
 Other Additives

-If you start digging through the ingredient lists on the candles, you’ll not only find paraffin wax and “fragrance,” but a lot of other synthetic additives as well.
-These include things like BHT (which is linked to various health concerns), other allergens (like linalool and hexyl cinnamal), and dyes.
+If you start digging through the ingredient lists on the candles, you’ll not only find paraffin wax and “fragrance,” but a lot of other synthetic additives such as:

-Of course, not all of these additives are toxic chemicals.
-But these longer (and hard to find) ingredient lists just make it more difficult for consumers to know whats in their products in order to decide if they want to use them.
+Of course, not all synthetic additives are toxic chemicals.
+But these longer (and hard to find) ingredient lists just make it more difficult for consumers to know what’s in their products.

 #4.
 The Wick